alexanderGugel/ied/spec/STORE.md

 ### Packages from git

 `<git URL domain>/<git path>/<commit hash>`
-or
-`<git URL domain>/<git path>/<annotated tag>`
-> zkochan: Is it OK to use git tags?
-Git tags are mutable.
-Someone can tag a different commit

 E.g.: `github.com/alexGugel/ied/b246270b53e43f1dc469df0c9b9ce19bb881e932`

-Commits and annotated tags corresponding to a semantic version are both usable.

-Lightweight git tags and branches are not, because they are more likely to change.
-Module installers should resolve git package references based on branch names or non-version tag names to commit hashes prior to loading or retrieving from the store.
+Module installers should resolve git package references based on branch names or tag names to commit hashes prior to loading or retrieving from the store.

+When updating dependencies, module installers should check whether there are new commit in the branch or whether the git-tag points to a different commit.

 ### Tarballs